Bougainville

 No analysis available

-I searched the public remarks for references to elevators, lifts, or phrases like "multiple elevators" and found none.
-Since no explicit elevator count appears in the listings, the number remains unknown.
+I searched the remarks for explicit elevator references such as "elevators," "lifts," or phrases like "multiple elevators" and found none.
+Because no elevator count is stated in any listing remark, the number of elevators cannot be determined from the provided text.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.